zorael/kameloso/README.md

 `pass` is not the same as `authPassword`.
 It is supplied very early during login (or *registration*) to allow you to connect -- even before negotiating username and nickname, which is otherwise the very first thing to happen. `authPassword` is something that is sent to a services bot (like `NickServ` or `AuthServ`) after registration has finished and you have successfully logged onto the server.
 (In the case of SASL authentication, `authPassword` is used during late registration.)

-Mind that a full Twitch bot cannot be implemented as an IRC client.
-It needs **Nightbot** or similar to be able to *see* events like subscriptions, donations, cheers and other Twitch-specifics.

 ## Use as a library

 The IRC event parsing bits are largely decoupled from the rest of the program, needing only some helper modules.